BZoennchen/supercollider-book/chapters/composing/music-theory/music-theory.md

 our (biased) *aestehtic experiences*.

 Music theory developed historically a long time ago and has matured since then.
-Consequently, there are numerous terms, often for the same thing, which makes it hard to start diving into it.
+Consequently, there are numerous terms, often for the same thing, which makes it hard to start diving into it---at least for me.
 But to communicate ideas and concepts, an elaborate terminology is a valuable bridge in the same way mathematical notations allow us to convey ideas quickly and unambiguously.
 One must learn music theory terminology to understand the literature and communicate musical ideas effectively.